-- Bills introduced ("first reading")

-in either the House or Senate Chamber
+- 1. Bills introduced ("first reading") in either the House or Senate Chamber

 - 2. Assigned to committee

+- It may stay here and never be heard

-- 3. Heard in committee
+3. Heard in committee

 - Debated; Amended; Reported out (Yes or No)

-- might go to subcommittee (committee process repeats till sent to chamber floor);

-or to the chamber floor
+- Might go to subcommittee (committee process repeats till sent to chamber floor); or to the chamber floor

-- 4. Second reading on chamber floor, - Debated; Amended; Voted - If yes vote, then it goes to the Third Reading - If no vote, then goes to another committee or fails - 5.
-Third reading (Vote) - If yes, then goes to the second chambe.
-In the second chamber, the whole process will repeat - If yes, in second chamber then to governor for signing - If no, then goes to another committee or fails
+- 4. Second reading on chamber floor,

+- Debated; Amended; Voted

+If yes vote, then it goes to the Third Reading If no vote, then goes to another committee or fails

+5. Third reading (Vote)

+If yes, then goes to the second chamber.
+In the second chamber, the whole process will repeat, including committee work

+If yes, in second chamber - then to governor for signing If no, then goes to another committee or fails

-Legislative Committees
+State Legislative Committees

 - Our part-time legislators need to be "experts" in many different topics.
-This is impossible, and so committees on specific topics are formed to review new bills as they are introduced and to study areas of concern or interest. - There are three types of committees:

-Standing committees

-- Permanent committees that meet when the legislature is in session - Review the new bills as they are introduced - The House and Senate each have their own committees for reviewing bills introduced during session committees, but there can also be joint
+This is impossible, and so committees on specific topics are formed to review new bills as they are introduced and to study areas of concern or interest. - There are three types of committees: - 1.
+Standing committees - Permanent committees that meet when the legislature is in session - Review the new bills as they are introduced - 2.
+Interim committees - Temporary committees that meet when the legislature is not in session - Often they are study committees that study specific topics - The House and Senate each have their own committees for reviewing bills introduced during session - Prepare bill recommendations for the next legislative session - The House and Senate have their own committees, but there can also be joint committees